infowijs/mapitout/README.md

 # MapItOut

-MapitOut is a tool to calculate how far you can travel with certain types of transport within Amsterdam and its surrounding cities/municipalities.
+MapitOut is a tool to calculate how far you can travel with certain types of transport within a specified traveltime within the Amsterdam Area.
 It also shows POIs such as educational institutes.

 ---